prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

   :query date: time threshold, see `delta` for its interpretation.
   :query start: row number threshold, see `delta` for its interpretation.
 Defaults to `UINT64_MAX`, namely the biggest row id possible in the database.
   :query delta: takes value of the form `N (-N)`, so that at most `N` values strictly younger (older) than `start` and `date` are returned.
 Defaults to `-20`.
-  :query instance: on behalf of which merchant instance the query should be accomplished.
   :query ordering: takes value `descending` or `ascending` according to the results wanted from younger to older or vice versa.
 Defaults to `descending`.

   **Response**